 • Calibration and overhead.
 ALMA's sensitivity is exquisite compared to earlier submm/mm instruments.
 However it is important to keep in mind that calibration and overhead can take up a significant amount of time, so that surveys of objects scattered across the sky are much less efficient than surveys of objects nearby in the sky which can share calibration.
+The Time Estimate button in the ALMA OT can tell you the overhead time for your project.

-Examples of Cycle 5 Observing With ALMA
+Examples of Cycle 8 2021 Observing With ALMA

-In the following sections we provide a few examples of observations that could be done with ALMA during Cycle 5.
-Note that these examples use the sensitivities and capabilities of ALMA as they were known at the time of the Cycle 5 Announcement.
-Any astronomer proposing observations with ALMA should carefully check the published capabilities and sensitivities at the time of the Call for Proposals.
+In the following sections we provide a few examples of observations that could be done with ALMA this semester.
+Note that these examples use the sensitivities and capabilities of ALMA as they were known at the time of the Cycle 8 2021 Pre-Announcement.
+Anyone proposing observations with ALMA should carefully check the published capabilities and sensitivities at the time of the Call for Proposals.

 For each example below, we start with a brief science aim and discuss the required receiver band at which the observations should be undertaken.
 Next, we determine the angular resolution and LAS needed.
 The necessary spectral resolution is discussed to provide the appropriate correlator settings (see Table 2 page 8).
 In addition, the continuum or channel sensitivity is quantified so the on-source observing time can be calculated.
-Note that the examples don't include overheads (calibration, telescope movement, etc.) which, for short observations in particular, can add a significant amount of time to an observation.
-Users who are unfamiliar with these terms, or who would like a "refresher" on radio interferometry terms and concepts, should first read "Interferometry Concepts for ALMA" starting on page 31.
+Note that the examples may not include overheads (calibration, telescope movement, etc.) which, for short observations in particular, can add a significant amount of time to an observation.
+Users who are unfamiliar with these terms, or who would like a refresher on radio interferometry terms and concepts, should first read "Interferometry Concepts for ALMA" starting on page 31.